kyoto-shift/ktrysmt.github.io/slides/deep-dive-vim-command-mode/content.md

 ### Out of Scope

-- Hacking .vimrc
+- Hack of .vimrc
 - Explain basic operation and behavior
-- Introduction of plugins
+- List plugins

 ---